FettLol/fettlol-modpack-beta/README.md

 # Tweaks and Changes

-> This section is a work in progress and will, when complete, contain a list of the various tweaks and changes made to standard
+> This section is a work in progress and will, when complete, contain a list of the various tweaks and changes made to Vanilla Minecraft.
+As the list of new features added with mods is too exensive, that will be covered elsewhere, if at all.
+For now, the following abbreviated list will suffice:

+- Any flower can be duplicated with Bone Meal, not just "double high" flowers.
+- Animals will eat food thrown onto the ground.
+- Saplings and flowers will auto-plant themselves if on a Grass Block for long enough.
+- Villager will follow players carrying an Emerald Block.
+- Boats will no longer consider Lily Pads an obstacle.
+- Witches will attempt to keep a distance from the player.
+- Wither Skeletons

 # Credits and Acknowledgements